Move aside, Romeo and Juliet.

 While the origin of Idli is debated to be everything from the Indian state of Karnataka to Indonesia (!), Sambhar had its humble beginnings in Thanjavur, Tamil Nadu and is named after the guest to whom it was served first, Sambhaji of the Maratha empire.

 Having Idli without Sambar is so painful that it was decided that every Idli will be accompanied by its beloved Sambar.

 They make a great pair because… the light, white & fluffy Idli makes a great contrast to the colorful, rich & tangy Sambar.

-3) Rajma curry (Red kidney beans) & Rice
+Food Couple #3: Rajma (Red kidney beans) & Rice